Jean-Marie Le Pen charged over EU funding scandal: lawyer

 Investigators suspect the National Front used money from Brussels earmarked for parliamentary assistants there to pay staff for party work in France.

-It is estimated almost seven million euros was diverted from the European Parliament between 2009 and 2017.
+It is alleged that almost seven million euros ($7.7 million) were diverted from the European Parliament between 2009 and 2017.